 It is possible to respond to this need in many different ways.
 “Tools” can mean, for example, file templates or online databases.
 No specific format was excluded in the material.
 The main thing with these different tools is that they should make it easier and faster to include the digital carbon footprint in procurement processes.
 The more diverse the toolkit is in use, the easier it is to incorporate the digital carbon footprint into purchases.

 Katri is a Designer, passionate about improving sustainability.
 “It is important to be part of the solution not only in private life but also at work.
 Therefore, it has been very motivating to participate in planning Exove’s sustainability program.”

 Katri’s Master’s thesis studies ICT-service procurers’ needs regarding digital carbon footprint.
 The empirical study utilizes qualitative means of collecting and analyzing data with a customer-oriented service design perspective.
 The data was collected in fall 2021 and the thesis was published in spring 2022.
 Read more of Katri’s thesis in Theseus.

 Psst.
 Exove is a part of the Green ICT ecosystem of Tieke and our vision is to build a more sustainable digital world.
 We want to support the development of sustainability and advance it with the resources we have.
-Do reach out to our Sustainability Lead Anna Savisaari if you have a project considering one of the topics above, and let’s discuss how we can help!
+Contact us if you have a project considering one of the topics above, and let’s discuss how we can help!